HASwitchPlate/openHASP-docs/docs/integrations/home-assistant/sampl_autom.md

 If your plate has moodlights, it is useful in dark situations, when you don't want to have the screen backlit on all the time as above, but have the mood light on instead.
 During the day mood light doesn't light.

 Put your `light.plate_my_room_moodlight` to a Lovelace card entity row and select a nice color for moodlight.
-Assuming your plate's configured MQTT node name is `plate35`, add your automations:

 ```yaml
 - id: openhasp-moodlight-on